Beer and spirits maker Diageo gives $10M to Black colleges

 Donations are going to schools in 12 states, the District of Columbia and the U.S. Virgin Islands.
 They include Alabama A&M University, Alabama State University, Bowie State University, Clark Atlanta University, Delaware State University, Dillard University, Fisk University, Fort Valley State University, Florida A&M University, Grambling State University, Hampton University, Harris-Stowe State University, Howard University, Jackson State University, Kentucky State University, Morehouse College, Morgan State University, Norfolk State University, North Carolina A&T University, North Carolina Central University, Tennessee State University, Tuskegee University, University of Virgin Islands, Winston-Salem State University, and Xavier University.

-The company said it’s giving five grants of $1 million, one grant of $500,000 and 19 grants of $250,000 to the schools.
-It did not identify which schools are getting which amounts.
+The company said it’s giving four grants of $1 million, one grant of $500,000 and 20 grants of $250,000 to the schools, plus another $500,000 to support programs across the colleges.
+Diageo did not identify which schools are getting which amounts.

 Diageo said it will also seek to give internships to students from historically Black schools, seeking to diversify its workforce.

-Note: This story has been corrected to show Diageo is giving four grants of $1 million, not five grants of that amount, and is giving 20 grants of $250,000, not 19 grants of that amount.